chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

-Saving the scheduled report with summary indexing creates the following entries in ```/opt/splunk/etc/apps/wdpr_bog_dashboard/local/savedsearches.conf```; __notice the additional 'datasource' field__ which has been added so these events can be found / isolated from a summary index that may contain other event types:
+Saving the scheduled report with summary indexing creates the following entries in ```/opt/splunk/etc/apps/wdpr_bog_dashboard/local/savedsearches.conf```; __notice the additional 'datasource' field__ which has been added so these events can be found / isolated from a summary index that may contain other event types.

+Be aware that by default Splunk assigns the __source__ field to the name of the generating report - "Top 20 NGE Exception Messages" in this case - and the __sourcetype__ field to 'stash', which  is how splunk knows that data is already in splunk and the summary data will not be charged against the license.

+I have found that if you add an additional field called 'source' and give it a value, each event will contain two 'source' fields - one will have 'Top 20 NGE Exception Messages', for example, and the other will have the assigned value - such as 'top_20_nge_exception_messages" - but performing a search based on the 2nd 'source' field does not work reliably, so best practice is to avoid using or reassigning either of these default fields and just use a new, unique field name such as 'datasource'.

 ```
 [Top 20 NGE Exception Messages]